github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-swift.rst

    from DataFlow::Node sourceNode, DataFlow::Node sinkNode
    where ConstantPasswordFlow::flow(sourceNode, sinkNode)
-   select sinkNode, "The value '" + sourceNode.toString() + "' is used as a constant password."
+   select sinkNode, "The value $@ is used as a constant password.", sourceNode, sourceNode.toString()

 The following global taint-tracking query finds places where a value from a remote or local user input is used as an argument to the SQLite ``Connection.execute(_:)`` function.